thehighnibble/thehighnibble.github.io/docs/imsai8080/README.md

 The first batches of IMSAI 8080 replicas shipped in June & July 2019.

-Production has been on hold since then as I have had a few other priorities including:
+Production *had* been on hold since then as I had a few other priorities including:

-- releasing a firmware update to
+- releasing firmware updates to
   - enable the second UART and RS232 port
   - enable configuring the speed and settings for the two UARTS
+  - include harddisk support
+  - add a virtual 'AT' modem with *telnet* support
+  - add an MMU with banked RAM and an RTC (both experimental) for CP/M 3.0 (Plus) support
 - updating the black & white text facia and red filter to be more authentic to the original IMSAI 8080
-- sorting out a new aluminium lid to replace the blue acrylic lid you will seen in current videos and pictures
+- sorting out a new aluminium lid to replace the blue acrylic lid you will seen in videos and pictures

-The next batch is planned for October 2019.
-The price for the kit is USD$280 and in addition you also pay for postage and any PayPal transaction fees.
+The October 2019 batch is now shipping and all units are spoken for.

+Depending upon demand I will try to arrange for another batch prior to the end of December.

 ### Expression of interest

 I am accepting expressions of interest via email.
 If you send email to [info@thehighnibble.com](mailto:info@thehighnibble.com) I will add you to the list.

 Once new kits are ready to ship I will contact you to confirm your order.

+The price for the kit is USD$280 and in addition you also pay for postage and any PayPal transaction fees.

 ## News & Updates